Basic Nurse Assistant (BNA) Program Information

 How do I Register for the Basic Nursing Assistant Program?

-Students can register for the BNA Program (NUR 105) if they score in the 12th percentile or better in all sections of the PSB-HOA Exam.
+Students can register for the BNA Program (NUR 105) if seats are available after completing the health professions online application.
+To be eligible for NUR 105, students must be at least 16 years of age.
+Prior to the start of class, students must submit the following: Results of a fingerprint background check and drug test, a completed Health Professions Personal Medical History Form - PDF signed by a licensed medical provider including proof of required immunizations and 2-step TB test, proof of health insurance, and current BLS CPR certification.
 All students who register for NUR 105 must attend a BNA orientation day which will take place prior to the start of the actual ECC semester to begin to learn strategies to be successful in the program.
 The state of Illinois requires that all BNA students be at least 16 years old and have a social security number for a required background check at the start of the program.
-Also, students need to complete several requirements, such as a drug test and medical form, to be able to attend class.
 After a student registers for NUR 105, the ECC Health Professions office will send an email with information about these requirements.

 What's the Difference Between a CNA and a BNA Program?